ulgg/ancient-chimes/README.md

 >For entry to [The Riot Games API Challenge 2018](https://www.riotgames.com/en/DevRel/the-riot-games-api-challenge-2018).
 I wanted to download friend list when I transfered my NA account to Japan server 3 years ago.
 And I and my friend wish friend list would have last login date.
 Then we can remove some unactive friends and find new friends.

-- I Can't find/add friend!
+- I can't find/add friend!

 >If players change thier name you can't find them by old name.